sedouard/azure-functions-node/README.md

 ### Create a Function

 Given a function name and bindings array you can create functions.
-See the [bingdings section](## Function Bindings) for a list of available bindings.
+See the [bindings section](## Function Bindings) for a list of available bindings.

 You can deploy sizeable function, up to several megabytes big.
 This is useful if you are compiling your functions into a single file.